Table of contents

 The dataset available to download below is not an exhaustive list of each member’s background and professional experience and not every member is listed.
 It should therefore only be taken as an introduction to the breadth of experience amongst the membership, while bearing in mind that not all members listed are currently eligible to participate.

 The dataset includes members not currently eligible to attend, for example members on leave of absence.
-A list of those members currently not eligible to participate can be found on the UK Parliament website.[1]
+A list of those members not currently eligible to participate can be found on the UK Parliament website.[1]

 Read on for an overview or download the spreadsheet to view the data.
 Both titles and names are included for ease of recognition.